LucaCappelletti94/barplots/README.rst

   0.0859375    0.810547   0.150206   train                       10  MusMusculus                Right Laplacian
   0.0273438    0.646484   0.415357   test                        10  MusMusculus                Right Laplacian
 ===========  ==========  ==========  =================  ===========  =========================  ====================

+Specifically, in this example, we may create bar plots for the features Miss rate, fallout and Matthew Correlation Coefficient by grouping on the evaluation_type, unbalance, graph_name and normalization_name columns.

 Usage examples
 ----------------------------------------------